Title

 Republic Act No. 5447 establishes the Special Education Fund in the Philippines, which will be derived from additional taxes on real property, taxes on Virginia-type cigarettes, and duties on imported leaf tobacco, to support various educational activities such as construction of school buildings, payment of teacher salaries, and purchase of teaching materials.

-50% is retained by the municipality, 20% is remitted to the provincial treasurer, and 30% is remitted to the Treasurer of the Philippines to stabilize the Special Education Fund.
+In municipalities: 50% is retained by the municipality, 20% remitted to the provincial treasurer, and 30% remitted to the Treasurer of the Philippines for stabilizing the Special Education Fund (Section 4A).

 Analyze Cases Smarter, Faster